davelsan/vue-next-starter/README.md

 ### webpack

 To allow the named `VueLoaderPlugin` export in `webpack.config.ts`, the `vue-loader` module declaration was augmented to include the named export.
-This should be fixed as soon as the corresponding type export is added to the package (see [Issue#1667](https://github.com/vuejs/vue-loader/issues/1667) for more information).
+This should be fixed as soon as the corresponding type export is added to the package (see issue [#1667](https://github.com/vuejs/vue-loader/issues/1667) for more information).